CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 7. Always translate text embedded in images.
 This may be done by overlaying text boxes or editing the image in Photoshop.
 When this cannot be done cleanly, contact the project manager for further instructions.

 8. Dates: In English source documents, dates will likely be written month/day/year.
 In translations, when not limited by space, spell out the month, e.g. *August 7, 2015* instead of *8/7/2015* or *7/8/2015*.
+Do not write *August/7/2015* or *7/August/2015*.
 When limited by space, use the ISO 8601 date format: year (four digits), month (two digits) and day (two digits), e.g. *2015-08-07*.

 9. Whenever something isn't clear, or sounds potentially inappropriate when translated, ask for clarification.